Harriet Dadzie

 Get Free Consultation

 Prior to completing a JD/LLM in international and comparative law at Duke University, Harriet worked as a risk and compliance consultant and participated in a pre-law fellowship program, interning at a top law firm in Washington, D.C.
-Throughout law school and after graduating, she worked at Kirkland & Ellis, a top 25 law firm.
+Throughout law school and after graduating, Harriet worked at Kirkland & Ellis, a top 25 law firm, and currently works as an international legal fellow at Indiana University.